-- In OS X Mountain Lion and earlier, Network Utility is located in the Utilities folder of the Applications folder.
+- In OS X Mavericks and later, Network Utility is in /System/Library/CoreServices/Applications.